 Types of Emergency Lighting

 - Open Air Lighting: this tends to be used in large areas, such as sports stadiums and arenas.
-This type of emergency lighting draws power from batteries or generators and guides people toward the exit.
+This type of emergency exit lighting draws power from batteries or generators and guides people toward the exit.

 - Exit Sign & Escape Route Lighting: Exit signs indicate where people should exit in an emergency.
 Lights will point to the signs, such as in movie theaters.
 Exit signs are usually located closer to the ceiling but can be in different places depending on location.

 - High-Risk Lighting: This is powerful lighting used for emergencies.
 It’s usually found in large manufacturing facilities.

 - Battery Back-Up Lighting: This type of lighting is created to withstand power outages.
 It can be found in places like hospitals and fire stations.
 The lights will be connected to a generator or batteries that will switch on when the power goes out.

 Even emergency lighting with battery backup needs to be routinely tested to ensure that they work.
 If you don’t test your lights, you could end up in a situation where the power goes out and you need to get to the exit, but the emergency lights don’t come on.
 This would be a really bad situation, and in emergencies, could lead to harsh injuries or death.
 It’s important to schedule emergency lighting inspections to ensure that they will function when needed.
 Make sure you test a minimum of 30 seconds every month and 90 minutes every year.
 Also, keep logs when you conduct these tests so that you have evidence if you need it.

 - Fluorescent: These bulbs have largely been used in the past, and come in different sizes, colors, and shapes.
 The cheaper bulbs consume more power and are less environmentally friendly

 - LED: These bulbs conserve power and should keep your electric bill down.
 They also can pair with emergency batteries.
 These are more popular now due to their high-quality look while also being better for the environment